Banks Township Board Meeting

 Treasurer’s Report: Postmus reported on the incomes & balances for the month: Tire Grant Money has been received.
 General Fund Balance: $138,570.84 (Balance due from fire fund: $120,000.); Roads Fund: $31,344.03; Fire Fund: $118,045.87; Vehicle Fund: $91,373.09; Liquor Fund: $2,398.99; Grand Total: $360,629.75.
 Bills represented by the attached list were reviewed for approval for payment.
 MOTION by Postmus, seconded by Rasmussen, CARRIED, to approve the bills as presented.

 Zoning Administrator’s Report: Veenstra reported he has had a lot of activity this month but only one permit issued.
 He has drafted a response to the complaint on Timberlane Drive.
 He feels it is not in violation of the variance that was issued.
-He was called by the alleged owner of (another) property to report unlicensed vehicles and two additions to a house that were done without permits.
-He has tried to contact the Building Dept. to check on the status of the additions.
+He was called by a property owner to report unlicensed vehicles on a neighbor’s property.
+Upon investigation of that property, he was informed the first complainant has at least two additions to their house that were done without permits.
+He has tried to contact the Building Dept. to check on the permit status of the additions.